tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/analysis/README.md

 ### 4.) **mAP for Bicycle**

-The figure below depicts the mean average precision value(mAP) evaluated for each hyper-parameter changed individually.
+The figure 4 depicts the mean average precision value(mAP) evaluated for each hyper-parameter changed individually.
 This is particularly evaluated for one of our classes which is 'Bicycle' and compared with the baseline result indicated in green colour in the figure below.

+*Figure 4: Average mAP value of bicycle for the trained neural network per different hyperparameters*

 ![bicycle](doc_images/mAP_bicycle.jpeg)